 Best self-introduction in a movie: Truly, Madly, Deeply with Juliet Stevenson and Alan Rickman in scene where Nina and Mark do self-introductions hopping on one foot.

 Martha B. Marshall, M.A., LPC

-My husband and I have been married 30 years and have three adult children.
+My husband and I have been married over 30 years and have three adult children.
 I have three brothers and two sisters.

 My Approach to Therapy

 I incorporate mindfulness and knowledge of interpersonal neurobiology in collaborative work with clients.
 My holistic approach includes exploration of personal narrative, identification of unique strengths and abilities, and development of inner resources to move toward client goals.

 What You Can Expect

 You can expect to experience an eclectic mix of activities in our work together, so in addition to talk therapy we may incorporate outdoor sessions, movement, sound, meditation, breathing exercises or expressive arts.
 I collaborate with other therapists who do cutting edge treatment, and if applicable, I share those resources with clients.

 I base my approach on Interpersonal Neurobiology (IPNB) and the work of Daniel Siegel, Somatic Experiencing (SE) and the work of Peter Levine, as well as the practices of mindfulness and compassion, especially as researched by University of Texas professor Kristin Neff, Ph.D.
 I encourage and support all forms of spirituality and consider mind, body and spirit in all treatment planning for clients.